Foraminal Narrowing – Treatment Options

-Foraminal narrowing treatment is often possible with conservative, non-surgical methods.
-In severe cases, a doctor or back specialist may recommend surgery, especially if weeks or months of conservative treatments prove ineffective.
+Foraminal narrowing treatment often begins with conservative, non-surgical methods.
+In severe cases of nerve compression caused by foraminal narrowing, a physician or back specialist may recommend surgery, especially if weeks or months of conservative treatments prove ineffective.

-Most patients seek treatment for foraminal narrowing when their symptoms become chronic, severe, and start to interfere with the individual’s quality of life.
-These symptoms typically include pain, muscle weakness, muscle spasms, cramping, numbness, and tingling.
-The location of these symptoms will vary depending on the position of the affected foramen, but may include the neck, back, shoulders, arms, hands, legs, buttocks, and feet.
+Most patients seek treatment for foraminal narrowing when their symptoms of nerve root compression become chronic, severe and start to interfere with the individual’s quality of life.
+These symptoms typically include muscle weakness, pain, muscle spasms and cramping, numbness and a pins-and-needles sensation.
+The location of these symptoms will vary depending on the position of the affected foramen, but may include the neck, shoulders, arms, hands, lower back, buttocks, back of the legs and feet.

-Treatment for foraminal narrowing typically begins with conservative methods.
-This may include one or more of the following:
+As stated previously, treatment for foraminal narrowing typically begins with conservative methods.
+These methods may include one or more of the following:

 - Pain medications

 - Alternative treatments (such as yoga, acupuncture, or massage therapy)